How Do Push-Pull Type Backwash Valves Operate

 • When H2O runs clear from backwash line, turn pump off

-• Push valve handle to filter position & twist to lock
+• Push valve handle to filter position & twist it to lock

 • Turn pump on & bleed air from filter